Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Scenario

 In Fig.~\ref{Schema}, the overall model for the multiple access scheme of interest is shown: $n$ source nodes communicate directly (and independently of each other) to the AP.

-The information sequence at the $k$-th source node is encoded using a binary linear code, denoted as $\mathcal{C}_k$ ($k=1,\ldots,n$) with codewords $\{\pmb{s}^{(k)}\}_{k=1}^n$, $s_i^{(k)}\in\{0,1\}$, of length $N$ assumed equal for all source nodes.
-Therefore, the encoding rate at each source is $r=L/N$.
-The goal of the communication system is recovering, at the AP, the information signals $\{\pmb{x}^{(k)}\}_{k=1}^n$ with arbitrarily small probability of error.
-Assuming that binary phase shift keying (BPSK) is the modulation format, after matched filtering and carrier-phase estimation, the real observable at the AP, relative to a transmitted binary information symbol, can be expressed as
+The information sequence at the $\ell$-th source node is encoded using a binary linear code, denoted as $\mathcal{C}_\ell$ ($\ell=1,\ldots,N$) with codewords $\{\pmb{s}^{(\ell)}\}_{\ell=1}^N$ ($s_i^{(\ell)}\in\{0,1\}$, $i=1,\ldots,n$)---for simplicity, the codeword length $n$ is assumed equal for all source nodes.
+Therefore, the encoding rate at each source is $r=k/n$.
+The goal of the communication system is to recover, at the AP, the information signals $\{\pmb{x}^{(\ell)}\}_{\ell=1}^N$ with arbitrarily small probability of error.
+Assuming that binary phase shift keying (BPSK) is the used modulation format, after matched filtering and carrier-phase recovery, the real observable at the AP, relative to a transmitted binary information symbol, can be expressed as